 - 1. Both piping must be fully and separately encased in insulation material: Overlap the field installation piping insulation material and the indoor unit piping insulation material. - 2.
 Bind together the two pipes, using vinyl tape.
 Make sure there are no gaps during the binding. - 3.
 Be sure the cutting line is placed upward. - 4.
 Wrap the rear piping section with narrow vinyl tape. - 5.
 Continue to wrap the indoor unit pipe as connected to the outdoor connection pipe. - 6.
 Using a wider vinyl tape, bundle the piping and drain hose together. - Tape must be sufficient to cover the piping in order to fit into the rear piping housing area at the back of the indoor unit.

-- Always include insulation on all refrigerant and drain piping to ensure condensate does not form and cause damage to walls, floors, etc. - For systems with wiring greater than 130 feet, see the "Communication / Connection (Power) Cable Specifications from Outdoor Unit to Indoor Unit" in the Electrical System Installation section for information.
+Always include insulation on all refrigerant and drain piping to ensure condensate does not form and cause damage to walls, floors, etc.

+Figure 61: Bundling the Connection Components (From Outdoor Unit to Indoor Unit).